jmccann/drone-terraform/DOCS.md

 init_options.lock-timeout
 : Duration to wait for a state lock.
 Default `0s`.

+init_options.plugin-dir
+: Local path to use terraform plugins from.
+Default is `""` which will pull from upstream Terraform.

 vars
 : a map of variables to pass to the Terraform `plan` and `apply` commands.
 Each value is passed as a `-var <key>=<value>` option.